Archibald Gracie: Gracie Mansion

 In 1798, Gracie purchased a large tract of land on Horn's Hook near the East River, where the following year he constructed a large two-story wooden mansion on the crest of a hill.
 Used primarily as his country home, the mansion quickly became a hub of the New York city social scene.
-Gracie's distinguished guests at the mansion included Hamilton (who founded the New-York Evening Post, now the New York Post, there), future United States president John Quincy Adams, and future French king Louis Phillippe.
+Gracie's distinguished guests at the mansion included Hamilton, who founded the New-York Evening Post, future United States president John Quincy Adams, and future French king Louis Phillippe.

 In 1823, Gracie sold the estate to pay off debts.
-It was acquired by New York City in 1891 and now serves as the residence of the Mayor of the city.
+It was acquired by New York City in 1891 and later became the residence of the mayor of the city.